CDLUC3/mrt-doc/design/aws-build/README.md

 ### Ruby Lambda Build and Deploy

-> [!ALERT]
+> [!IMPORTANT]
 > This code must be deployed in the main account.
-Therefore, the existing build scripts will be maintained.
 >
 > ### Future enhancements
+> - explore deploying a main account lambda from UC3 ECR.
 > - build with CodeBuild
 > - enable development branches to be deployed to stage and prod
 > - report an alert when a branch other than main is deployed to lambda